Prosecutors rest case against man in 1st Capitol riot trial

 WASHINGTON (AP) — Federal prosecutors on Monday finished presenting testimony against a Texas man who is the first person to be tried on charges related to the riot at the U.S. Capitol last year.

-Guy Wesley Reffitt is not expected to testify at his trial on charges that he stormed the Capitol while armed with a holstered handgun and interfered with police.
-Before prosecutors rested their case, defense attorney William Welch said he doesn’t plan to call any defense witnesses.
+Guy Wesley Reffitt told U.S. District Judge Dabney Friedrich that he won’t be testifying at his trial on charges that he stormed the Capitol while armed with a holstered handgun and interfered with police.
+After prosecutors rested their case, defense attorney William Welch said he didn’t plan to call any defense witnesses.

 Jurors will hear attorneys’ closing arguments before they begin deliberating.